vincenzocoia/copsupp/issues.md

 21. Add bibtex citation to the package

 22. When rearranging a vine (with `releaf()`, for example), the copulas should also be permutation-reflected where necessary (probably if an upstream variable switches places with a downstream variable, but would need to figure out exactly when to permute which copulas).

+23. pcondrvine() throws an error when the inputted vine is truncated so that the last row of the copula matrix has two copulas (not 1) -- the pcondmat that is input into copreg::rVineTruncCondCDF() also is missing that last row of a single copula, which is why it errors out.